webpack/webpack.js.org/content/plugins/commons-chunk-plugin.md

 The `module` argument represents each module in the chunks you have provided via the `name`/`names` property.
 `module` has the shape of a [NormalModule](https://github.com/webpack/webpack/blob/master/lib/NormalModule.js#L57), which has two particularly useful properties for this use case:

+- `module.context`: The directory that stores the file.
+For example: `'/my_project/node_modules/example-dependency'`
-- `resource`: The name of the file being processed.
+- `module.resource`: The name of the file being processed.
 For example: `'/my_project/node_modules/example-dependency/index.js'`
-- `context`: The directory that stores the file.
-For example: `'/my_project/node_modules/example-dependency'`

 The `count` argument represents how many chunks the `module` is used in.